democrats/client_side_validations/README.markdown

 ## Configuration
 Currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported so you will need to download [jQuery](http://docs.jquery.com/Downloading_jQuery) and the jQuery Validate plugin to "public/javascripts"

+### Rack
+The following routes will be reserved for client side validations:
+/singular_model_name/validations.json
+/singular_model_name/validations/uniqueness/attribute_name

+Add the middleware to your stack:

+config/environment.rb for Rails 2.x

+config/application.rb for Rails 3.x

+    ...
+    config.middleware.use 'ClientSideValidations'
+    ...

 ### Model
 Validate your models as you normally would